-During the first few weeks after a hip replacement driving is not recommended.
+During the first few weeks after a hip replacement driving is definitely not recommended!

 Be patient and wait until your surgeon has cleared you as fit to drive.
 How long that will take will depend on the type of medication you are on, the type of surgery you had and the strength of your operated leg.
-I've discussed all these factors on another page Driving after a hip replacement .
+All these factors are discussed in an article called Driving after a hip replacement .

 Before your hip replacement driving is probably something you just took for granted but afterwards its going to be a struggle - at least for the first few weeks.